ytopt-team/ytopt/docs/tutorials/mcts-gemm/tutorial-mcts-gemm.md

-Tutorial: Autotune the OpenMP version of XSBench
+Tutorial: Autotune tree space version of GEMM
 ===================

-This tutorial describes how to define autotuning problem and an evaluating method for autotuning ECP XSBench app.
+This tutorial describes how to define autotuning problem and an evaluating method for autotuning PolyBench GEMM kenel.

 We assume that you have checked out a copy of `ytopt`.
-For guidelines on how to get ytopt set up, refer [Install instructions](https://github.com/ytopt-team/ytopt/blob/tutorial/README.md).
+For guidelines on how to get ytopt set up, refer [Install instructions](https://github.com/ytopt-team/ytopt/blob/tutorial/README.md) and [Install instructions for tree space](https://github.com/ytopt-team/ytopt/blob/mcts/ytopt/search/mcts/README.md).

-You can install openmp for this example: `conda install -c conda-forge openmp`

 Indentifying a problem to autotune
 -----------------------